comp-medicine-uc/comp-medicine-uc.github.io/_pages/about.md

 nav: false
 ---

-We are a research group led by [Daniel E. Hurtado]().
+We are a research group led by [Daniel E. Hurtado](https://www.researchgate.net/profile/Daniel-Hurtado-4).
 We focus on modeling human pathophysiology in order to advance medicinal practices and knowledge.
-Our house is the [Institute for Biological and Medical Engineering]() in [Pontificia Universidad Católica de Chile], which belongs simultaneously to the [Faculty of Engineering](), the [Faculty of Medicine]() and the [Faculty of Biological Sciences]().
+Our house is the [Institute for Biological and Medical Engineering](https://ingenieriabiologicaymedica.uc.cl/en/) in [Pontificia Universidad Católica de Chile](https://www.uc.cl/en), which belongs simultaneously to the [Faculty of Engineering](https://www.ing.uc.cl/en/), the [Faculty of Medicine](https://medicina.uc.cl/) and the [Faculty of Biological Sciences](https://biologia.uc.cl/).

-Check out our current [projects]() to see what we're working on, and don't hesitate to contact us through email or our socials below.
+Check out our current [projects](https://comp-medicine-uc.github.io/projects/) to see what we're working on, and don't hesitate to contact us through email or our socials below.